edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security/access_rules.md

 }
 ```

-A sample JSON response is shown below.
+A sample response is shown below.

 ```json
 HTTP/1.1 200 OK